The class teachers for the Explorers are Mr Alexander (Thursday and Friday) and Mrs Johnson (Monday to Wednesday).

 We wholeheartedly follow the Bexley Agreed Syllabus as this reflects that the religious traditions in Great Britain are in the main Christian, whilst taking account of the teaching and practices of the other principal religions presented in Great Britain.
 This agreed syllabus expects schools as a minimum to provide opportunities for pupils to be taught about Christianity and the five recognised world faiths and also explore the secular world view.
 We support this inclusive approach.
 Read about the Year Five RE curriculum here.

-Please support your child by being vigilant with regards to your child’s use of the Internet and in particular websites or apps which engage them in sharing images or messages.
-I know many of you will be aware of how quickly children can been lured into inappropriate or damaging exchanges with people over the Internet.
-I encourage you all to ensure that any devices your child has access to has an appropriate filtering system.
+Please support your child by being vigilant with regard to your child’s use of the Internet and in particular websites or apps which engage them in sharing images or messages.
+I know many of you will be aware of how quickly children can be lured into inappropriate or damaging exchanges with people over the Internet.
+I encourage you all to ensure that any devices your child has access to have an appropriate filtering system.

 It is obviously important that we enable the children in making sensible and safe choices when they are using the Internet.